BartmanAbyss/vscode-amiga-debug/README.md

 ## Contributing
 For development, just install the latest [node.js LTS](https://nodejs.org/en/), create a new directory, clone the repository `git clone https://github.com/BartmanAbyss/vscode-amiga-debug.git`, then install the dependencies with `npm install`.
 To build, open the directory in VS Code and hit `F5`.
 You can then test the extension without building a `.vsix`.
 To build a `.vsix`, `npm install -g vsce` (once), and then `vsce package`.
+For better testing, install the [Mocha Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-mocha-test-adapter) extension.
+The tests should then show up in your `Testing` tab.

 ## Development (Windows)
 Here are the command-lines used to compile the external tools (We're building with MinGW on WSL on Windows 10/11 to `c:\amiga-mingw\opt`).